 Configure Azure CNI networking in Azure Kubernetes Service (AKS)

-By default, AKS clusters use kubenet, and a virtual network and subnet are created for you.
+By default, AKS clusters use kubenet and create a virtual network and subnet.
 With kubenet, nodes get an IP address from a virtual network subnet.
 Network address translation (NAT) is then configured on the nodes, and pods receive an IP address "hidden" behind the node IP.
 This approach reduces the number of IP addresses that you need to reserve in your network space for pods to use.

 This article shows you how to use Azure CNI networking to create and use a virtual network subnet for an AKS cluster.
 For more information on network options and considerations, see Network concepts for Kubernetes and AKS.